farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-optimisation-problem.md

 # Overview

-The main decision variables of the linear optimisation problem are the setpoints of the Range Remedial Action (PSTs and HVDCs).
+The main decision variables of the linear optimisation problem are the setpoints of the linear remedial actions (PSTs, HVDCs, injection range actions).
 The linear optimisation aims at finding the combination of Range Action setpoints which maximises a given objective function.

 The first objective function which will be implemented for this linear optimisation problem is the maximizing of the